What Is Safety Assurance in Aviation SMS

 - Letting data analysis results inform further components of Safety Assurance (i.e., Safety Performance Assessment); and

 - Refine the process as the SMS matures and data acquisition strategies improve.

 Showing that you maintain your data analysis process means demonstrating specific risk management processes in which data analysis was performed.
-There is no requirement saying which specific risk management phase, such as reactive, proactive or predictive risk management phases.
+There is no requirement to say which specific risk management phase, such as reactive, proactive, or predictive risk management phases.
 As an example, let's consider a reported safety issue that has been treated in your aviation SMS' reactive risk management processes.
 An auditor may ask:

 - How did you arrive at your findings?